Skip to main content

 A pertinent academic question is whether significant weight loss induced by tirzepatide can directly affect the hypothalamic-pituitary-gonadal (HPG) axis.
 In women with obesity-related anovulation or PCOS, substantial weight loss is known to improve menstrual regularity and fertility.
 This occurs because excess adiposity contributes to insulin resistance and hyperandrogenism, which disrupt HPG axis signaling.

-By dramatically improving and reducing overall fat mass, tirzepatide creates a more favorable metabolic environment for normal ovarian function.
+By dramatically improving insulin sensitivity and reducing overall fat mass, tirzepatide creates a more favorable metabolic environment for normal ovarian function.
 While GLP-1 agonists are not fertility drugs, their role in restoring metabolic health can have the secondary benefit of normalizing reproductive endocrine function in certain populations.
 The long-term implications for reproductive health in premenopausal women using tirzepatide for chronic weight management are an important area for continued research.

 Table 2 ∞ Endocrine-Related Parameters Influenced by Tirzepatide